NekuSakuraba/RodrigoMiike/_posts/2019-08-02-multi-armed-bandit.md

 The computational task is small and we store just $$k$$ and $$Q_k$$ (the current expected reward).

 ## Exploration and Exploitation Dilemma
-Right, now let’s return to our original problem, there are thousand of slot machine, how can we maximize our profits over the time?
+All right, now let’s return to our original problem, there are thousand of slot machine, how can we maximize our profits over the time?

 Since we can estimate the expected reward of each slot machine, it will exist one that will have the highest **action-value**.
 Those are called **greedy-actions**.

 Greedy-actions are defined as: